At ARC we seek to improve business sustainability by valuing environmental, social and economic considerations.

 We strive for continual improvement of environmental performance, the efficient use of resources, and the minimisation or prevention of pollution at world's best practice rates.
 We also believe in the all-round benefits of diversity amongst our people and strive to be inclusive.

-To learn more about the sustainability of ARC and our suppliers download the Arrium sustainability report.
+To learn more about the sustainability of ARC and our suppliers download the GFG Alliance Sustainability Report.

 An Environmental Product Declaration (EPD) is a verified and registered document to a recognised international standard and it communicates transparent information about the life-cycle environmental impact of our steel products.